FAQs for in-person invigilated exams at exam centres

 4. Will I be able to go to the toilet during the exam?

 Yes.
-You will be allowed a maximum of two breaks during the exam.
-This will purely be for you to visit the restroom, with the minimum amount of disruption possible.
+You will be allowed bathroom breaks during the exam.
+These breaks will be for you to visit the bathroom only.

 5. How will I submit my exam paper?